The Man Who Knew Infinity: Cast

 While Irons is more than 40 years Patel's senior, the real Hardy was only 10 years older than Ramanujan.

 Production

-Tamil actor R. Madhavan was initially selected to portray the lead role in the film after agreeing terms during January 2012, but the makers eventually decided they wanted an international actor to play Ramanujan.
+R. Madhavan was initially selected to portray the lead role in the film after agreeing terms during January 2012, but the makers eventually decided they wanted an international actor to play Ramanujan.

+The film marked the final performance of veteran actor Richard Johnson, who died in 2015.

 Reception

 Film review aggregator Rotten Tomatoes reports that 63% of critics gave the film a positive rating, based on 131 reviews with an average score of 6.2/10.
 The critics' consensus reads: "The Man Who Knew Infinity might be a tad too conventional to truly do its subject justice, but Dev Patel (Srinivasa Ramanujan) and Jeremy Irons (G.H.
 Hardy) elevate the end result beyond mere biopic formula."
 Metacritic, which uses a weighted average, assigned a score of 56 out of 100 based on 26 critics, indicating "mixed or average reviews".

 After the film's world premiere, Allan Hunter in Screen Daily found the film to be "a well-heeled, sincere production following the memories of Ramanujan's English mentor and friend ...
 The film tells such a good story that it is hard to resist.
 The old-fashioned virtues of a well-told tale and a particularly fine performance from Jeremy Irons should endear the film to that supposedly under-served older demographic who like to turn out for a weekday matinee ...
 Mathematics plays a key role in the story, but in a way that is entirely accessible, allowing the viewer to comprehend the advances that Ramanujan made and why his legacy remains so important almost a century after his death."

 Deborah Young in The Hollywood Reporter found the film to be a "respectable but all too conventional biopic".

 Mathematicians Ken Ono and Manjul Bhargava collaborated on the film, which has been praised by mathematicians and scientists for its accurate mathematics and authentic portrayal of mathematicians.

 George E. Andrews, former President of the American Mathematical Society, praised the film for its moving portrayal of the deep relationship between Ramanujan and Hardy.

 The London Mathematical Society proclaimed that the film "outshines Good Will Hunting in almost every way".

 Reviewing the film for Nature, Andrew Robinson wrote that "the film took more than ten years to create.
 It is worth the wait."